Pod-Point/laravel-aws-pubsub/README.md

 Once the package is installed and similar to what you would do for a standard Laravel SQS queue, you will need to add the following connection and configure your credentials in the `config/queue.php` configuration file:

+>Note: If you've been looking at the main branch README, you may notice that we don't have "suffix" in the config here, this is because our SQS-SNS driver extends the Laravel SQS driver.
+In Laravel 5.4 suffixes aren't supported here.

 ```php
 'connections' => [
     // ...